Military and State Department pet exceptions

 - New Zealand

-- United Kingdom destinations (Birmingham, Edinburgh, Glasgow, London Heathrow and Manchester)
+- United Kingdom destinations (Edinburgh, Glasgow, London Heathrow and Manchester)

 You should check with the consulate of the country of your destination to see if it accepts pets traveling under this exception.
 Additional details about important requirements can also be viewed on the APHIS Pet Travel page.